Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Related Work

-\textbf{PTAS-type results.} \citet{fu2018ptas} develop several PTASs for a class of dynamic programs that includes the ProbeTop-$k$ problem.
-They propose an adaptive PTAS for ProbeTop-$k$ and another one for the committed version of the problem.\footnote{The committed version is where only committed policies are allowed.
-Adaptive policies are still allowed.} \citet{segev2021efficient} develop EPTASs for several related problems, also including the non-adaptive version of the ProbeTop-$k$ problem.\footnote{In this paper they call it the Top-$r$ ProbeMax problem.} Their EPTAS works differently when $k$ is small or large.
-They actually use the same LP relaxation for the large $k$ case, although their rounding scheme and analysis are substantially different.
+\textbf{PTAS-type results.} \citet{fu2018ptas} develop PTAS's for a class of dynamic programs, that includes ProbeTop-1 over general (adaptive, non-committed) algorithms, and ProbeTop-$k$ over committed algorithms.
+They also provide a $(1-\varepsilon)-$approximation for ProbeTop-$k$ over general algorithms whose runtime is polynomial in $1/\varepsilon$ but exponential in $k$. \citet{segev2021efficient} develop the improved notion of EPTAS's for several related problems, including ProbeTop-$k$ over non-adaptive algorithms.
+Their EPTAS works differently when $k$ is small or large.
+We use the same LP relaxation as theirs for the large $k$ case, although our rounding scheme and analysis are very different.
 We note that none of these PTAS-type results use non-adaptive, committed policies to approximate the best adaptive, non-committed policies, as in our paper.

-\textbf{Prophet inequalities.} Our work has the flavor of prophet inequalities in that we are trying to decide online whether to accept values drawn from known distributions, and comparing against a supernatural benchmark.
-Classical works in prophet inequalities \citep{krengel1977semiamarts,krengel1978semiamarts,samuel1984comparison,kleinberg2012matroid,esfandiari2017prophet} assume that the order is beyond our control, while we are studying the \textit{free-order} variant where the order can be decided \citep{hill1983prophet,beyhaghi2020improved,agrawal2020optimal}.
-However, due to the constraint of $T$ time steps, as discussed earlier, it is important that the benchmark we are comparing against is also bound by $T$ time steps, so we are not comparing against (and it is impossible to compare against) the true prophet.
-For sequential interviewing, the approximation factor we derive of $(1-e^{-k}k^k/k!)$ has also been established for free-order by \citet{yan2011mechanism} and extended in \citet{arnosti2021tight} to random-order prophets, but neither of these works allows for a constraint of $T$ time steps.
+\textbf{Prophet Inequalities.} Our work has the flavor of Prophet Inequalities in that we are deciding online whether to accept values drawn from known distributions, and comparing against a supernatural benchmark.
+Classical works in Prophet Inequalities \citep{krengel1977semiamarts,krengel1978semiamarts,samuel1984comparison,kleinberg2012matroid,esfandiari2017prophet} assume that the order is beyond our control, while we are studying the \textit{free-order} variant where the order can be decided \citep{hill1983prophet,beyhaghi2020improved,agrawal2020optimal}.
+However, due to the constraint of $T$ time steps, as discussed earlier, it is important {to emphasize} that the benchmark we are comparing against is also bound by $T$ time steps, so we are not comparing against (and it is impossible to compare against) the true prophet.
+For sequential interviewing, the approximation factor we derive of $(1-e^{-k}k^k/k!)$ has also been established for free-order by \citet{yan2011mechanism} and extended in \citet{arnosti2021tight} to random-order, but neither of these works allows for a constraint of $T$ time steps.